Rebecca Minkoff Handbags Are on Sale at Amazon's Big Summer Sale

 We're expecting to see even more major deals, markdowns and discounts roll out this week across fashion categories including dresses, luggage, sandals, sneakers, swimwear, watches, men's clothing, shoes and jewelry.
 Keep checking back tonight for more deals from the Amazon Sale.

-Ahead, shop ET Style's pick of Rebecca Minkoff handbags and accessories from the Amazon Big Summer Sale.
+Ahead, shop ET Style's pick of Rebecca Minkoff handbags and accessories where you can get up to 50% at the Amazon Big Summer Sale.

 This Rebecca Minkoff Regan Satchel Tote can be worn as a shoulder bag or carried with its top handle.
 It is the perfect everyday bag you can wear to the office or for a night on the town.